-Figure~\ref{fig:e-infer-power} depicts the variations in total communication and computation energy as the maximum transmit power of each user varies.
-This figure clearly illustrates that as the maximum transmit power of the base station (BS) increases, the total energy consumption decreases.
-This phenomenon is a result of higher transmit power leading to reduced transmit time, thereby allowing more time for computation and ultimately resulting in lower total energy consumption.
-Notably, our proposed DRGO system demonstrates a remarkable improvement, achieving more than a fivefold increase in both time delay and energy efficiency.
+Figures~\ref{fig:t-infer-power} and \ref{fig:e-infer-power} depict the variations in total time and transmission energy consumption as the maximum transmit power of each user varies.
+Notably, our proposed DRGO system demonstrates a remarkable improvement, achieving a more than fivefold increase in both time delay and energy efficiency.
 This substantial enhancement can be attributed to the DRGO system's deliberate choice of a high compression ratio, which effectively optimizes resource allocation.